imagekitio/docs-keep-a-changelog/media-collections/create-rename-delete-search-and-download-as-zip.md

 ## Download media collections as zip

 ImageKit allows you to download multiple media collections and all of their contents, including files, folders, and sub-folders, as a single zip file.
-The downloaded zip file preserves the folder hierarchy structure of the media collections.
+The downloaded zip file preserves the folder structure of the media collections.

 {% hint style="info" %}
 **Download limits**